Comprehensive Addiction and Recovery Act (CARA)

 Title III: Treatment and Recovery

 Sec.
-301 – Evidence-Based Prescription Opioid and Heroin Treatment and Interventions Demonstration: This section authorizes the Director of the Center for Substance Abuse Treatment to award grants to State substance abuse agencies, units of local government, Indian tribes or tribal organizations, or nonprofit organizations in geographic areas that have a high rate of—or have had rapid increases in—heroin or other opioids to expand activities (including those making available medication assisted treatment) in the relevant areas.
+301 – Evidence-Based Prescription Opioid and Heroin Treatment and Interventions Demonstration: This section authorizes HHS to award grants to State substance abuse agencies, units of local government, Indian tribes or tribal organizations, or nonprofit organizations in geographic areas that have a high rate of —or have had rapid increases in — heroin or other opioids to expand activities (including those making available medication assisted treatment) in the relevant areas.

 Title IV: Addressing Collateral Consequences

-Title V: Addiction and Recovery Services for Women, Families, and Veterans
+Title V: Addiction and Treatment Services for Women, Families, and Veterans

 Sec.
-501 – Improving Treatment for Pregnant and Postpartum Women: This section authorizes the creation of grants for the purpose of expanding a State's services for women offenders who are pregnant and women offenders with dependent children who are suffering from substance use disorder.
+501 – Improving Treatment for Pregnant and Postpartum Women: This section reauthorizes the Residential Treatment Program for Pregnant and Postpartum Women.
+It also authorizes the creation of grants within CSAT for a pilot program to enhance a State's services for women who are pregnant and postpartum while suffering from substance use disorder.

-Title VI: Incentivizing State Comprehensive Initiatives to Address Prescription Opioid and Heroin Abuse
+Title VI: Incentivizing State Comprehensive Initiatives to Address Opioid and Heroin Abuse

 Sec.
-601 – State Demonstration Grants for Comprehensive Opioid Abuse Response: This section authorizes the Attorney General, in coordination with the Secretary of Health and Human Services and the Director of the Office of National Drug Control Policy, to award planning and implementation grants to eligible state, units of local government, territories, or Indian Tribes, or combination thereof, to prepare a comprehensive plan for, and implement, an integrated opioid abuse response initiative.
-The comprehensive response must include specific improvements to state prescription drug monitoring programs, as well as prevention/education efforts, expanded treatment programs, and plans for reversing opioid overdoses.
+601 – State Demonstration Grants for Comprehensive Opioid Abuse Response: This section authorizes the Secretary of Health and Human Services to award planning and implementation grants to eligible state, units of local government, territories, or Indian Tribes, or combination thereof, to prepare a comprehensive plan for, and implement, an integrated opioid abuse response initiative.
+The comprehensive response must include state prescription drug monitoring programs, as well as prevention/education efforts, expanded treatment programs, and plans for reversing opioid overdoses.